Quickstart

 The native files weren't registered.
 For iOS: confirm the .m file is added to the Xcode target and pod install ran.
 For Android: verify OtaBundleUpdaterPackage is added in getPackages() and the package name matches your source directory.

-Ready to ship your first update?
+Ready to ship OTA updates?

 Get started free